sottlmarek/DevSecOps/README.md

 # Other

-Here are the other links and resources that do not fit in any previous category.
-They can meet multiple categories in time or help you in your learning.
+Here are the other links and resources that either do not fit in any previous category, or that fit in multiple different categories at a time.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |